(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-You’re bound to have heard of some of these casinos on the Strip, but if you think they are located in the City of Las Vegas, you’d be wrong – because technically speaking, they are part of the unincorporated town of Paradise, Nevada.
+You’re bound to have heard of some of these properties on the Strip, but if you think they are located in the City of Vegas, you’d be wrong – because technically speaking, the Strip is part of the unincorporated town of Paradise, Nevada.

 There are 6 towns within these unincorporated areas in the Vegas Valley: Winchester, Sunrise Manor, Spring Valley, Enterprise, Whitney, and Paradise.

 The township of Paradise, Nevada, is located in Clark County, just outside of Las Vegas limits.
 It is often referred to as the Las Vegas Strip, as a significant portion of the famous Las Vegas Strip actually lies within the boundaries of Paradise.